alanjames1987/marilyn/README.md

 There are five query methods, `create`, `read`, `readOne`, `update`, and `del`.
 The methods function as shown below.

-Befores and afters can alter anything about the objects returned, so even create returns the final object that was created.
+Befores can alter anything about the objects returned.

 ```js
 myModel.create({